SabihaMajumder/Inferring-critical-thresholds/README.md

 An R code (Code_to_generate_EVIfrequencies_phaseDiagram.R) to obtain the frequencies of the different EVI bins for each of the 100mm rainfall bins.
 This helps generate the csv file corresponding to 'PhaseDiagramFrequencies_25pc_Australia.csv' which is used in the R code below to actually generate the phase diagram.
 An R code (PhaseDiagram.R) to use the frequency of EVI in each rainfall bin to generate the state diagrams as depicted in the paper.
 This file includes code to plot the modes.

-We also include a code () to generate the modes that are included in the phase diagram.
+We also include a code (Code_FindingModes.R) to identify modes.
+Might require some manual inspection to ensure correct modes are being returned.

 ## Code to calculate the spatial variance and autocorrelation-lag 1 from the real data/transects
 Includes